-You will be met at Siem Reap Airport by your Cambodian guide.
-Together, with all other group members who may be arriving at a similar time, travel to your hotel.
+Fly to Saigon, where you will be met at the airport in the arrival hall by your Local Guide or National Escort.
+Together with all other group members who may be arriving at a similar time, you will transfer 45 minutes to your hotel.